How to watch the Queen's Coronavirus speech online for free: stream from UK or abroad

 The pre-recorded Queen's Speech will be broadcast on Sunday, April 5.
 The time to watch is 8pm, with the speech likely to last no more than about 10 minutes.

 You have a few choices for which channel to head to.
-It will air simultaneously on multiple TV channels.
+It will air simultaneously on multiple TV channels, including BBC One, ITV, Channel 4, Channel 5 and Sky News.
 Rather watch it online?
 It will be available on the TVPlayer service, which hosts all of the UK's Freeview channels in one place.

 And because of the magnitude of this address, it is also to be made available on each of the Royal Family's Facebook, Twitter and Instagram accounts.
 So it should be really easy to see, as long as you have a TV signal, radio or the internet.